pschool-in/curriculum/content/science/maps.md

 ```

-## Determine the directions with reference to the starting points
+## Determine the directions with reference to the starting points (by drag drop)

 ```
 Kaveri walks towards north, then she turns left. *West*